 In the early stages of pregnancy, loss of appetite usually occurs with the onset of morning sickness in the person.
 It is estimated that loss of appetite occurs in around 70 to 85% of pregnant women, unlike the portrayal of pregnancy in movies and shows.

 Morning sickness develops in mothers as an instinctual method of protecting the minuscule foetus from any harmful food items which may have been taken by the mother.
 This explains the loss of appetite seen in the mother, in the first trimester.
-An increase of hormones in the pregnant mother, including hormones like oestrogen and the pregnancy hormone, hCG, also contribute to the loss of appetite.
+An increase of hormones in the pregnant mother, including hormones like oestrogen and the pregnancy hormone, hCG, also contributes to the loss of appetite.
 These changes make the mother increasingly sensitive to the smells around her and make her more susceptible to bouts of nausea.
 In some women, it also causes a loss of taste, with a metallic taste enveloping the whole of the tongue to make her averse to comfort food.

 Remedies to Deal With Appetite Loss and Meet Your Nutritional Needs in Early Pregnancy